kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 ### What is deadlock
 - Each member is waiting for another member to take action
 - For example Dining Philosipher, you and I shared one order of sushi, and each of us only has one chopstick, at same time both of us wants to grab a sushi so we are picking up the closet chopstick to us and waiting for the other to release one.
+- How to solve, we can prioritize the two chopstick so if the higher priority chopstick is taken/locked, the other thread cannot continue access and acquire the lower priority/2nd
 - We want our program to be free from deadlock and guarantee liveness
 ### Liveness
 - A set of properties that require concurrent programs to make progress